barryclark/jekyll-now/_posts/2016-8-30-Exploring-GraphQL.md

 layout: post
 title: Exploring GraphQL
 ---
-In this post, we'll take a look at GraphQL: https://facebook.github.io/graphql/, a querying langauge created by Facebook which was recently open-sourced.
+In this post, we'll take a look at [GraphQL]( https://facebook.github.io/graphql/), a querying langauge created by Facebook which was recently open-sourced.
 We'll learn about the querying powers that come with it, the benefits of using it, and compare it to traditional methods of querying RESTful APIs.

 ### What is GraphQL?
 GraphQL is a data querying langauge that contains a type system, static validation, and type introspection.
 It's designed to provide the client side of an application with the data it needs to render its views to a user.
 It presents an alternative paradigm to REST, and we'll look at the differences between GraphQL and the REST paradigm throughout this post.
 GraphQL, at its core, consists of a type system that describes what data is available on the server-side, as well as a query language for the client to ask for the data it needs.